JoshuaWierenga/EfiSharp/README.md

 ## Porting existing applications

-Care has been taken so that using existing C# applications(that only use supported features) is as simple as possible and in most cases can be done by simply copying the project into the cloned EfiSharp folder or a subfolder of it.
-Then just open the solution, add the project and build.\
+Care has been taken so that using existing C# applications(that only use supported features) is as simple as possible.
+The porting process typically just requires, copying the project into the cloned EfiSharp folder or a subfolder of it, adding it the `EfiSharp` solution and the adding `Efi-x64` as a platform within it's csproj.\
 In future, there should be a detailed list of supported APIs and perhaps a list of differences compared to other .NET implementations like framework or core.

 ## Troubleshooting